Chips-fr/uae4arm-rpi/Readme_Pandora.txt

 3.8 Floppy drives

 You can enable/disable each drive by clicking the checkbox next to DFx or select the drive type in the dropdown control.
-"3.5'' DD" is the right choose for nearly all ADF and ADZ files.
+"3.5'' DD" is the right choise for nearly all ADF and ADZ files.
 The option "Write-protected" indicates if the emulator can write to the ADF.
 The button "..." opens a dialog to select the required disk file.
-With the big dropdown control, you can select one of the disks you recently used.
+With the dropdown control, you can select one of the disks you recently used.

 You can reduce the loading time for lot of games by increasing the floppy drive emulation speed.
 A few games will not load with higher drive speed and you have to select 100%.